AI Didn't Kill the Software Engineering Job. It Promoted It.

 The engineers getting hired are the ones who can:

 Review and own AI output.
-Accepting generated code without a real understanding of what it does is the same as shipping code you do not understand.
-The author changes, the accountability does not.
+Shipping generated code you do not understand is still shipping code you do not understand.

 The Roles That Are Actually Disappearing

 The 67,000 number is real.
-The job market for software engineers is genuinely strong.
-AI did not eliminate the profession.
+Software hiring is stronger than the doom narrative suggests.
+AI did not erase the profession.
+It raised the floor.